How Much Does It Cost to Trademark a Business Name?

 If you’re comfortable filling out the trademark registration application on the USPTO website on your own, you do not need to pay an attorney to prepare and submit your application.

-However, if you do not have experience registering a trademark, and want to save some money while doing it, you can use online legal support services, such as Legal Zoom or Rocket Lawyer, to assist you with registering your business name as a trademark.
+However, suppose you do not have experience with name registration and want to save some money while doing it.
+In that case, you can use online legal support services, such as Legal Zoom or Rocket Lawyer, to assist you with protecting your business identity.
 These services will charge you a fee in addition to the registration fee charged by the USPTO.
 We will discuss this in more detail below.

-There are a few services available online that assist applicants with registering their trademark with the USPTO; we will discuss a few of them below.
+There are a few services available online that assist applicants with securing legal protection for their business names with the USPTO; we will discuss a few of them below.

 • Legal Zoom

-Legal Zoom charges a flat fee of $199 to register a trademark.
+Legal Zoom charges a flat fee of $199 to handle the registration process.
 They offer some upgrade options, but the basic $199 option is sufficient for more applicants.
 If you choose to go with this company, you will need to pay Legal Zoom $199, as well as pay $224 to the USPTO, bringing your total to $423.

 • Rocket Lawyer

-Rocket Lawyer assigns a dedicated lawyer to your trademark filing, and the lawyer is responsible for not only filing your business name registration but is also responsible for responding to any office actions that you may encounter.
-Rocket Lawyer also conducts a trademark check to ensure that no one else has registered the business name you want to trademark.
+Rocket Lawyer assigns a dedicated attorney to your business name filing, and the attorney is responsible for not only filing your application but also responding to any office actions that you may encounter.
+Rocket Lawyer also conducts a name availability check to ensure that no one else has registered the business name you want to claim.
 Other services charge an additional fee to perform this search.
-Rocket Lawyer charges $399 for this package plus the government filing fee of $225, bringing your total cost to file your trademark application to $624.
+Rocket Lawyer charges $399 for this package plus the government filing fee of $225, bringing your total cost to $624.

 • Trademarkia

-Trademarkia has one option to register a trademark, and it comes in at $399.
+Trademarkia has one option to handle name registration, and it comes in at $399.
 The $399 cost does not include the USPTO fees.
 If you choose to go with Trademarkia, they will charge you $399, and you’ll also need to pay $225 to the USPTO, bringing your total to $624.

 • Trademark Engine